Medical Necessity Claim Denial External Review - Overview

 Wyoming Disability Insurance External Review Law

-Pursuant to Wyoming Statute §26-40-201 a disability policy that provides settlement of claim for a medical service, procedure, or supply shall:
+Pursuant to Wyoming Statute §26-40-201 an insurance policy that provides settlement of claim for a medical service, procedure, or supply shall:

 A statement describing a procedure for having the claim denial reviewed by the insurer, including all applicable time limits, requirements and a process for having an expedited review initiated as expeditiously as the claimant’s medical condition or the circumstances require, and in any event within seventy-two (72) hours.